enmwmak/Diarization/README.md

 Performance (DER)

 Callhome:

 No. of speakers unknown: 7.32%
-No. of speakers known    6.29%
+No. of speakers known:   6.29%

 CUHK-NCD:

 VAD     Part   Miss  FA   Spk-err   DER

 Aspire  0      10.8  1.0  3.7       15.50

 Aspire  1      10.6  0.9  4.6       16.04